0xInfection/XSRFProbe/README.md

 - Include methods for detecting blind CSRF.

 ### Author's Words:
 This project is based __entirely upon my own research and my own experience__ with Cross-Site Request Forgery attacks.
-Useful [pull requests](https://github.com/0xInfection/XSRFProbe/wiki/Contributing) and [issues](https://github.com/0xInfection/XSRFProbe/wiki/Contributing) are highly welcome.
-If you wish to see what how XSRFProbe is being developed, check out the [Development Board](https://github.com/0xInfection/XSRFProbe/projects/1) Thats it folks.
+Useful [pull requests](https://github.com/0xInfection/XSRFProbe/wiki/Contributing), [ideas and issues](https://github.com/0xInfection/XSRFProbe/wiki/Contributing) are highly welcome.
+If you wish to see what how XSRFProbe is being developed, check out the [Development Board](https://github.com/0xInfection/XSRFProbe/projects/1).

+Thats it folks.
+Thank you...

 > Copyright © [__Infected Drake__](https://www.twitter.com/0xInfection)